Multi platform kotlin client for Elasticsearch & Opensearch with easily extendable Kotlin DSLs for queries, mappings, bulk, and more.

 }

-And then the dependency to commonsMain or main:
+And then add the dependency like this:

 // check the latest release tag for the latest version